rajashreeH/issuetracker-analysis-boilerplate/readme.md

      `git status`

-4. Complete the solution as per the instructions given in problem.md and the boilerplate code
+4. Complete the solution as per the instructions given in **problem.md** file and the boilerplate code

 6. Use the following command to update the index using the current content found in the working tree, to prepare the content staged for the next commit.